gvwilson/thirdbit/src/fiction/in-heck/index.md

 "What—" he started,
 then stopped and blinked.
 Shouldn't he be worried or afraid or, or *something*?
-As he had the thought,
-he immediately realized that he was, but that it felt strangely distant, as if his feelings were in his mother's treasured cake pan and he was looking at them through its glass lid.
+As he had the thought he realized that he was, but that it felt strangely distant, as if his feelings were in his mother's treasured cake pan and he was looking at them through its glass lid.

-"Oh, don't worry about thanking me," the Tailor said peevishly.
+"Oh, don't worry about *thanking* me," the Tailor said peevishly.
 "It is only the finest work anyone could possibly have done under the very best of circumstances,